googlearchive/friendlypix/web/README.md

 > If the `storageBucket` value is empty you've hit a bug.
 Just close the window and click the  **WEB SETUP** button again and you should get it.

-## Update the project with your firebase project
+## Update the app with your firebase project
 1. In the root of the site locate the **index.html** in the root of the folder and replace the text below with the snippet you coppied above:

   ```html